DEMOCRACY

 FROM THE BOTTOM-UP

-democracy thrives when individuals trust their own conscience and see themselves as part of a greater whole.
+democracy thrives when individuals trust their own conscience and see themselves as a part of a greater whole.

-Through permanent, representative citizens’ assemblies at the local level, we can restore self-governance, civic trust, and long-term coherence in public decision-making.
+Through permanent, representative Citizens’ Assemblies at the local level, we can restore self-governance, civic trust, and long-term coherence in public decision-making.

 restoring public power AND CIVIC TRUST.